ia0/data-encoding/lib/README.md

 base-conversion encodings for bases of size 2, 4, 8, 16, 32, and 64 (for which
 all above use-cases are particular instances).
 It supports:

-- padded and non-padded encodings
+- padded and unpadded encodings
 - canonical encodings (e.g. trailing bits are checked)
 - in-place encoding and decoding functions
 - partial decoding functions (e.g. for error recovery)